-- Cora M. Jordan — 69, died Monday at Baptist Memorial Hospital-North Mississippi in Oxford.
-Arrangements are incomplete with Coleman Funeral Home of Oxford.
+- Delores Owen Busby — 84, died this morning at Baptist Memorial Hospital-North Mississippi.
+Arrangements are incomplete with Waller Funeral Home of Oxford.

 - Harold Cooke died this morning at Methodist Central University Hospital in Memphis.
 Arrangements are incomplete with Kenneth I. Roberson Funeral Home of Pontotoc.

 - Barbara Fournie — 92, died on Wednesday, Feb.
 9, 2011, at the Meadows Nursing Home in Fulton.
 No formal services were held.
 Holly Springs Funeral Home was in charge of arrangements.

 - Shirley Dale Johnson — 71, died Tuesday, Feb.
 22, 2011, at Cornerstone Health and Rehabilitation Center in Corinth.
 Services will be held at 3 this afternoon in the Booneville Funeral Home Chapel.
 Burial will follow in Lebanon Cemetery.